 We have a lean staff; creating committees that help us reach our goals has already made a valuable impact.

 Q: Explain the purpose of each committee.

-A: Each NSCA committee has goals that are measured on a monthly basis.
-Each committee is made up of several industry members who are interested in specific areas and have skillsets that complement them.
+A: Each NSCA committee has goals that are measured on a monthly basis and is made up of several industry members who are interested in specific areas and have skillsets that complement them.
 They volunteer their time and add value when and where they can.
 These committees are an example of how NSCA tracks everything happening in each corner of the industry so we can be the first to alert members to changes.